-In honour of today’s press release today from the Biblical Archaeology Review, with its hot-off-the-press link to Hershel Shank’s brand new article about the James Ossuary — “Brother of Jesus” Inscription is Authentic!” (note: the Biblical Archaeology Society subsequently removed this article from its website) — I’m posting a term paper I wrote for an Historical Jesus course as a graduate student in theology.
+In honour of today’s press release today from the Biblical Archaeology Review, with its hot-off-the-press link to Hershel Shank’s brand new article about the James Ossuary — “Brother of Jesus” Inscription is Authentic!” (note: the Biblical Archaeology Society subsequently removed this article from its website) — I’m posting a term paper I wrote for an Historical Jesus course as a graduate student in theological studies.

-I call it “Excavating James.”
-I’ve posted it here exactly as I wrote it in December 2007, long before an Israeli court found antiquities collector Oded Golan and antiquities dealer Robert Deutsch not guilty of forgery charges after a five year trial.* In my view, the defendants in this forgery trial ably demonstrated how scientific research can be used with dignity, appropriateness, and courage to push back against the vested interests of entrenched dogmatic beliefs.
+I call the essay “Excavating James.”
+I’ve posted it here exactly as I wrote it in December 2007, several years before an Israeli court found antiquities collector Oded Golan and antiquities dealer Robert Deutsch not guilty of forgery charges after a five year trial.* In my view, the defendants in this forgery trial ably demonstrated how scientific research can be used with dignity, appropriateness, and courage to push back against the vested interests of entrenched dogmatic beliefs.

 I should also note that my Masters degree in Art Conservation (Artifact stream) qualifies me to comment on the points of chemistry raised in this paper.